ivatolm/ChestsBackend/docs/api.md

     }
     ```

-# TakeCard
+# GiveCard
-Description: Used to take a card from another player. <br>
+Description: Used to give a card to another player. <br>
 Request:
-  - URL: `/api/takeCard`
+  - URL: `/api/giveCard`
   - Method: `POST`
   - Parameters:
     ```json